Jonathan2251/lbt/source/about.rst

 This book include:

-1. ELF linker for Cpu0 which extended from lld.
+1. The elf2hex extended from llvm-objump.
 Chapter 2.
-2. The elf2hex extended from llvm-objump.
-Chapter 2.
-3. Optimization.
+2. Optimization.
 Chapter 3.
-4. Porting C standard library from avr libc and software floating point library from LLVM compiler-rt.
+3. Porting C standard library from avr libc and software floating point library from LLVM compiler-rt.

 With these implementation, reader can generate Cpu0 machine code through Cpu0